Create a Database

 }

-// a public action for creating a post
+// a public procedure for creating a post

 // it will automatically include the account id